ec-europa/europa-component-library/src/website/src/pages/ec/components/navigation/breadcrumb/docs/usage.md

 title: Usage
 order: 1
 ---
-The Breadcrumb informs the users on their current location relative to the homepage of the website and allows them to navigate to higher levels.
-It is a series links except the last item in the group, which is the current page.

-## Dos

-- the first element of the breadcrumb must always be labelled "Home" and must link to the homepage of the actual site where the current user page is located

-## Don'ts
+On desktop the breadcrumb display reveals a user's current location within a site's hierarchy, serving as a persistent way-finding aid that reduces cognitive load by offering direct shortcuts to higher-level pages without relying on browser history or menus.

+On mobile the breadcrumb display is a simplified one, that indicates and offers navigation to the parent page.

+### **Do's**

+- always present the current page, without a link, as the final item
+- display breadcrumbs consistently in the same location across all eligible pages
+- keep labels concise and meaningful, reflecting page titles or section names

+### **Don'ts**

+- do not use breadcrumbs as a replacement for primary navigation
-- use long labels which creates visual clutter
+- avoid verbose labels that create visual clutter or wrap across multiple lines

-## When to use

-- if your website's navigational structure is a tree of more than 2 levels
+### **When to use**

+- useful in a large, multi-level information architecture where users may enter deep pages through search or external links
+- use on pages that are 2nd or lower in the site hierarchy

-## When not to use
+### **When not to use**

+- avoid if there is no clearly defined site hierarchy (i.e. hub-and-spoke model) where pages have a non-hierarchical relationship
-- if your website's navigational structure has less than 3 levels of depth
+- do not use if your website's navigational structure is less than 3 levels deep - it may add complexity without navigational benefit